 Engineers those who don’t have a job, I am putting them to work, with a certain commission and hire the most active ones permanently and put them to work, those who are not student, advise them to be honest, hardworking and dedicated.

-Production is a sequence of machine work in this field; there are some manual work still need to be done, due to the shortage of space and which we are trying to resolve shortly, to increase our production capacity and better quality.
+Production is a sequence of machine work in this field; there is some manual work still need to be done, due to the shortage of space and which we are trying to resolve shortly, to increase our production capacity and better quality.

-First thing we need to do, is to find out whether the rough lumber we are using is straight, if not we are using a especial kind of machine to make it straight, lumber straighten machine, which is done by heat and pressure, before we put through our 4 side planer, we put the lumber through a metal detector for a test, to make sure if there is any nail or a piece of metal inside the lumber, which may damage our diamond cutters.
+The first thing we need to do is to find out whether the rough lumber we are using is straight, if not we are using a special kind of machine to make it straight, lumber straightens machine, which is done by heat and pressure before we put through our 4 side planer, we put the lumber through a metal detector for a test, to make sure if there is any nail or a piece of metal inside the lumber, which may damage our diamond cutters.
 After we have done with the test, we pass the lumber through 4 side planer to jointer 2 side and thickness the other 2, four side planer is adjustable to cover any size in a limit, which is within our requirements.
-Bottom and left side of the machine work as a jointer, top and right side part of the machine work as a thickness-err, if we had to do it using manual jointer and thickness-err machine, which would be very time consuming and laborious, production capacity will be slow, this machine is the base of entire production capacity.
+Bottom and left side of the machine work as a jointer, top and right side part of the machine work as a thickness-err, if we had to do it using a manual jointer and thickness-err machine, which would be very time consuming and laborious, production capacity will be slow, this machine is the base of entire production capacity.
 It is capable to plane 7’ long lumber in 30 seconds.
 Now the lumbers are properly sized to our requirements.

-For door manufacturing, next machine is the tenor machine, this is a medium size machine to cut the tenor part of the door piece, which cuts in a single pass, starts with double circular saw blade to saw the tenor part from the top and the bottom, then two small circular saw blades are used to cut those two sawn pieces off, and then two diamond made and sharped especial blades will make the female engrave to the top and the bottom and shave off the tenor male part to accurate measure to fit into the mortising part leaving a little glue gap.
-We need to do one or both end.
+For door manufacturing, next machine is the tenor machine, this is a medium size machine to cut the tenor part of the door piece, which cuts in a single pass, starts with a double circular saw blade to saw the tenor part from the top and the bottom, then two small circular saw blades are used to cut those two sawn pieces off, and then two diamond made and sharped especial blades will make the female engrave to the top and the bottom and shave off the tenor male part to accurate measurements to fit into the mortising part leaving a little glue gap.
+We need to do one or both ends.

-Panel cutter, is the next step for door manufacturing, we need two machines to get this job done, one is for squire panes, which is auto feed and the other one for round and curved and operated manually.
+Panel cutter, is the next step for door manufacturing, we need two machines to get this job done, one is for squire panes, which is auto-feed and the other one for round and curved and operated manually.
 The manual panel cutter is also risky to use like the round bit cutter.
 They cut the top and the bottom of the panel in a single pass, where one cutter sits at the top and the other one at the bottom of the machine revolving shaft to cut the panel in a single pass.
-The blades of the machine is set measuring the gap of the bit cutter, and usually measured .10 mm narrower, so it will fit in the bit cutter’s groove easily, and the little gap will ensure the panel to move, during the change in weather which cause a little deviation in the length and the width, which may cause the panel to move.
+The blades of the machine are set measuring the gap of the bit cutter, and usually measured .10 mm narrower, so it will fit in the bit cutter’s groove easily, and the little gap will ensure the panel to move, during the change in weather which cause a little deviation in the length and the width, which may cause the panel to move.

-Next thing we need to do is to mortise the lumber, where the tenor part will fit to the stile or rail part of the door.
+The next thing we need to do is to mortise the lumber, where the tenor part will fit to the stile or rail part of the door.

 Tenor, mortising and panels are made so uniquely to make sure, there is little gap for wood glue to create the strongest bond between them.
 The panels are inserted between the stiles and rails leaving a little gap, about 1mm in each side for expansion and contraction, due to weather change, which may cause prevent the door from getting expanded in the rainy season and contracted in the summer.

-Each piece of lumber has we use to make the door, has matured and immature side, each of the pieces has to be used in such a way, all the mature side of the lumber has to face in one side of the door, otherwise the door may bend in such a way that, the top
+Each piece of lumber has we use to make the door, has matured and immature side, each of the pieces has to be used in such a way, all the mature side of the lumber has to face in one side of the door, otherwise, the door may bend in such a way that, the top

 and the bottom part of the door may come out of the frame, and make a disaster in manufacturing maturity.
-We need to identify matured and immature face of each lumber and mark it with a pencil so the stain wouldn’t be permanent.
+We need to identify the matured and immature face of each lumber and mark it with a pencil so the stain wouldn’t be permanent.
 While we are doing the tenor or cutting the bit, the immature part will stay at the top all the time.
 When we install the door with the frame, the immature side of the door has to face the entrance side of the room.
-Since all the immature face of each lumber is facing one side of the door and the matured side is facing the other, the door will have a tendency to bend comparatively to the immature side, since the immature side of the door is pressed in to lock all the time, so the door will always have a pressure in the lock, and which will naturally put a pressure to the door from preventing from bending and after a long time it will stay straight and it will never bend out of the frame, which is the worst part.
+Since all the immature face of each lumber is facing one side of the door and the matured side is facing the other, the door will tend to bend compared to the immature side since the immature side of the door is pressed in to lock all the time, so the door will always have a pressure in the lock, and which will naturally put a pressure to the door from preventing from bending and after a long time it will stay straight and it will never bend out of the frame, which is the worst part.

 We have developed and manufacture a machine and named it back to back abrasive brush sander, we didn’t put in the production yet, which will finish one side of the door in a single pass, in 60 seconds, one complete door will take 2 minutes.
-This machine has a series of sandpapers assembles in 8 drums, the drums will rotate in 60 RPM and the whole system will rotate in 7 RPM to polish each and every corner of the door precisely, even the flower designs very smoothly, which we have been doing manually and cost is very high, it takes more than 4 labors for each door.
+This machine has a series of sandpapers assembles in 8 drums, the drums will rotate in 60 RPM and the whole system will rotate in 7 RPM to polish every corner of the door precisely, even the flower designs very smoothly, which we have been doing manually and the cost is very high, it takes more than 4 labors for each door.
 Until we have the machine start running we have to continue this manual process.